 Through STEAM (Science, Technology, Engineering, Art, Mathematics), children engage creatively in real world problems, applying their understanding of each discipline in integrated and innovative ways.
 It is through STEAM that we aim to provide students with opportunities to develop the skills they need to compete and adapt in a job market that is constantly evolving.
-In 2018, STEAM is a priority area at Willetton Primary School coordinated by Joshua Jardine and Jane Patching.

 'SPARC' Your Imagination